How do I access my Defined Contribution Plan (Lay DC) account, or my Retirement Savings Plan (RSVP) account?

 Yes, if you wish.
 The Freedom Funds are designed to serve as stand-alone options, since each fund invests in a combination of Fidelity mutual funds and is professionally managed to provide a consistent retirement investment strategy over time.
 However, you are free to allocate your contributions among all the investment options, including the Freedom Funds.

-With the exception of the SVO, you can transfer your full account balance, or any portion of it, between investment options daily.
+You can transfer your full account balance, or any portion of it, between investment options daily.

 Withdrawing funds is taking money out of the Defined Contribution Plan.
 Transferring funds is moving funds from one investment option to another within the Defined Contribution Plan.